TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/WhatIsTca/Structure/Index.rst

    );

-The following table provides a brief description of each the various sections of $GLOBALS['TCA'].
+The following table provides a brief description of each the various sections of :php:`$GLOBALS['TCA']`.
 Each section is covered in more details in its own chapter.